 Day 01 : Arrive Paro by Druk Air

-- The flight into Bhutan takes you close to the great Himalayas, offering dazzling scenic views of some world’s highest glacial peaks.
-As you enter Paro valley, you will sweep past forested hills with the silvery Pa Chu (Paro river) meandering down the valley below.
-Paro Dzong (fortress) and Ta Dzong (watchtower) on the hills above the town will be a fine sight.
-Our representative will meet you at Paro airport, and after completion of arrival formalities you will be transferred to Bhutan’s capital, Thimphu, an exciting blend of tradition and modernity.
+The flight into Bhutan takes you close to the great Himalayas, offering a dazzling scenic view of some of the world’s highest glacial peaks.
+As you enter Paro valley, you will sweep past forested hills and over the silvery Pa Chu (Paro river) meandering down the valley below.
+Our representative will meet you at the airport and after completion of arrival formalities, you will be transferred to Bhutan’s capital, Thimphu, a charming city with an exciting blend of tradition and modernity.
 Overnight at the hotel in Thimphu.

 Day 02 : Thimphu

-- National Memorial Chorten: The building of this landmark was envisaged by the third king, His Majesty Jigme Dorji Wangchuck, as a monument to world peace and prosperity.
-Completed in 1974 after his untimely death, it is both a memorial to the Late King (“the Father of modern Bhutan”) and a monument to world peace.
-The paintings and statues inside the monument provide a deep insight into Buddhist philosophy.
+- National Memorial Chorten: The building of this landmark was originally envisaged by Bhutan’s third king, His Majesty Jigme Dorji Wangchuk “the Father of modern Bhutan”, who wished to erect a monument for global peace and prosperity.
+Completed in 1974 after his untimely death, it serves both as a memorial to the Late King and as a monument to peace.
+It has now become a vibrant centre of spiritual practice and religious events.

 - Overnight at the hotel in Thimphu.